Published: 22 Feb 2017

 Telematics: The Perfect Example of Technology Advancement

 For customers, usage-based insurance leads to lower premiums, providing them with value-added services such as navigation and infotainment, teen-driver monitoring, emergency services, vehicle diagnostics, and stolen vehicle recovery.
 Besides this, drivers can use it to establish safe driving habits to insurance companies following an accident and customers who drive at high speeds will be asked to pay high premiums.
-However, before the extensive adoption takes place a proper testing of telematics is compulsory.
+However, before the extensive adoption, proper software testing of telematics is compulsory.

 The Need and Challenges of Telematics Testing